ronganam/homelab/infra/cloudflare-tunnel/README.md

 ## ArgoCD Integration

-This setup is designed to work with ArgoCD:
+This setup is designed to work seamlessly with ArgoCD using a **separation of concerns** approach:

+### Static vs Dynamic Configuration

+1. **Static ConfigMap** (`cloudflared-config`):
+   - Managed by ArgoCD from Git
+   - Contains base tunnel configuration (tunnel ID, credentials, metrics, logging)
+   - Never modified by the service-controller

+2. **Dynamic ConfigMap** (`cloudflared-ingress-config`):
+   - Managed by the service-controller
+   - Contains only ingress rules for services
+   - Automatically updated when services are added/removed
+   - Labeled with `app.kubernetes.io/managed-by: service-controller`

+3. **Config Merging**:
+   - Init container merges static and dynamic configs using `yq`
+   - Cloudflared uses the merged configuration
+   - No GitOps conflicts between ArgoCD and service-controller

+### GitOps Workflow

 1. **Setup script** creates the secret locally (not in git)
-2. **ArgoCD manages** all other resources from the repository
+2. **ArgoCD manages** static resources from the repository
+3. **Service-controller manages** dynamic ingress rules
-3. **No credentials in git** - Secrets are created manually for security
+4. **No credentials in git** - Secrets are created manually for security
-4. **GitOps workflow** - All configuration changes go through git
+5. **No conflicts** - Each component manages its own resources

 The secret is created manually by the setup script and is not managed by ArgoCD to ensure credentials never end up in your repository.